stephthedev/kanka-java-client/README.md

 Coming Soon!

 ## Using the API
-The API is found in [KankaClient.java](./kanka-client-api/src/main/java/com/stephthedev/kankaclient/api/KankaClient.java).
+The API is currently incomplete but found in [KankaClient.java](./kanka-client-api/src/main/java/com/stephthedev/kankaclient/api/KankaClient.java).

 ## Contributing to the API
 Send a PR with your changes for a quick review.